 How can publishers increase viewability?

-Publishers can increase viewability by placing ads where they are more likely to be seen by users, usually alongside high value content.
+Publishers can increase viewability by placing ads where they are more likely to be seen by users, alongside high-value content.

-- Use sticky or anchor ad units “ A sticky banner stays in place on the screen as the user scrolls through the page, for example frozen in the right rail of the page or anchored to the bottom of the screen.
+- Use sticky or anchor ad units – A sticky banner stays in place on the screen as the user scrolls through the page.
+For example, frozen in the right rail of the page or anchored to the bottom of the screen.
 These units remain in the viewport longer, thereby increasing the viewability.
-Refreshing sticky and anchor units generate more viewable impressions and helps increase the top line viewability of the website.
+Refreshing sticky and anchor units generate more viewable impressions.
+This helps increase the top line viewability of the website.

-- Lazy load content and ads “ Lazy loading dynamically adds new content sections to the page as the user scrolls, instead of loading all resources on the initial page load.
-Lazy loading calls for new ad units as they are about to come into view, ensuring the user is engaged with the content before displaying an ad.
-Lazy loading also helps reduce page load time by delaying the requests for some resources until they are needed for the user.
+- Lazy load content and ads – Lazy loading dynamically adds new content sections to the page as the user scrolls, instead of loading all resources on the initial page load.
+Lazy loading calls for new ad units as they are about to come into view.
+This displays the ad to an engaged user.
+In addition, lazy loading reduces page load time.
+It does so by delaying the request for resources until they are needed for the user.

 In 2018, Sortable worked with several publishers to increase their viewability, with lazy loading being a common implementation.
 Results across most publishers were similar to the customer example shown below.
 We saw an increase of 63.56% in overall viewability (surpassing the 60% threshold) and a subsequent correlation in the rise of CPM.
-As a result of the optimizations, the publisher was able to maximize Q1 demand opportunities and maintain a more consistent CPM and revenue trend in January compared to Q4.
+As a result of the optimizations, the publisher was able to maximize Q1 demand opportunities.
+They were also able to maintain a more consistent CPM and revenue trend in January compared to Q4.

 At Sortable, we provide publishers with viewability metrics within our Sortable Analytics dashboard.
 We also have a dedicated onboarding team to help you optimize your site for viewability.
-Because each implementation and platform is slightly different, we help publishers set up lazy loading step-by-step.
+In addition, we help publishers set up lazy loading step-by-step.

-If you are interested in talking with a Sortable adops expert about how we can help you optimize your advertising revenue, please fill out a request for demo.
+Fill out a request for a demo.
 We would be happy to chat with you.
-If you are an existing customer and need help optimizing viewability or implementing lazy loading, please reach out to your account manager or email firstname.lastname@example.org.
+If you need help optimizing viewability or implementing lazy loading, please contact your account manager or email firstname.lastname@example.org.